newchuyalong/libgdx-learning/A-simple-game.md

    Rectangle bucket;
 ```

-In the `create()` method we instantiate the Rectangle and specify it's initial values.
+In the `create()` method we instantiate the Rectangle and specify its initial values.
 We want the bucket to be 20 pixels above the bottom edge of the screen, and centered horizontally.

 ```java
    bucket = new Rectangle();